volkanakinpasa/chrome.extensions.docs/docs/pure/popup.md

 });
 ```

-## How to open a new tab in popup page
+## How to open a new tab from Popup Page

 ```javascript
 chrome.tabs.create({ url });